boonebgorges/buddypress-group-email-subscription/readme.txt

 == Changelog ==

+= 2.9.7 =
+More fixes for 1.5+ compatibility.
+Props king76

 = 2.9.6 =
 Fixed a number of PHP notices
 Fixed the admin Send To Group functionality in BP 1.5+